The Stability of Boolean Networks with Generalized Canalizing Rules: Generalized Canalization and the Stability Criterion

 The semiannealing procedure used in Ref. \cite{self} independently and randomly reassigned the output elements of the truth table governing node $i$ to be one or zero with probability $p_i$ or $1-p_i$, respectively.
-However, canalizing functions do not have this property: if the canalizing input takes its canalizing value in a given row of the table, the probability of a one appearing in the output row is zero (or one).
+This is not true of canalizing functions: if the canalizing input takes its canalizing value in a given row of the table, the probability of a one appearing in the corresponding entry of the output column is zero (or one).
 We call this behavior `strictly canalizing.'
-Considering all possible inputs to have equal probability, we now introduce a generalization of strictly canalizing behavior to the case of `quasicanalizing' inputs, which we define as the case where the probability that a one appears in the output of node $i$'s truth table if input $k$ takes value $s$ averaged over all other inputs, \gp, depends on $s$.
-(The average of \gp over both values of $s$, $\ps = (\gps{0} + \gps{1})/2$ is the `effective bias.'
+We now introduce a generalization of strictly canalizing behavior to the case of `quasicanalizing' inputs, which we define as the case where the probability \gp that a one appears in the output of node $i$'s truth table if input $k$ takes value $s$, averaged over all other inputs, depends on $s$.
+We illustrate this concept in Tables 1(a)-(c).
+(The average of \gp, weighting the states $s_l = 1$ and $s_l = 0$ equally for all $l \neq k$, is $\ps = (\gps{0} + \gps{1})/2$, which we call the `truth table bias.'
 This quantity will be discussed in detail below.)
-Strict canalization with respect to input $k$, therefore, is the case when $\gp = 0$ or $1$ when $s$ is the canalizing value.
-If $\gps{0} = \gps{1}$, $k$ is a non-canalizing input to $i$.
-We call truth tables where all inputs are non-canalizing `unstructured,' and those with any canalizing inputs, strict or quasi-, `structured.'
-Given our generalized definition of canalizing behavior, in the rest of this paper we formulate a modified semiannealing procedure, assume that this approximates the frozen-in case to derive the stability criterion, and numerically confirm that the stability criterion holds in the frozen-in case with structured truth tables.
+Strict canalization with respect to input $k$, illustrated in Table 1(a), is the case when $\gp = 0$ or $1$ when $s$ is the canalizing value.
+If $\gps{0} = \gps{1}$, $k$ is a non-canalizing input to $i$, and Table 1(b) consists entirely of non-canalizing inputs.
+Quasicanalizing inputs are neither strictly canalizing nor non-canalizing: if $\gps{0} \neq \gps{1}$ and $0 < \gp < 1$ for $s = {0,1}$, then input $k$ is said to be quasicanalizing.
+Table 1(c) illustrates this property.
+We call truth tables where all inputs are non-canalizing `unstructured' (e.g., Table 1(b)), and those with any canalizing inputs, strict or quasi-, `structured' (e.g., Tables 1(a) and (c)).
+We note that a complete, realizable set of \gp is highly constrained, and the constraints are given in the Appendix.

-A crucial quantity in the theory of Ref. \cite{self} is the `sensitivity' of a node, which is the probability that any change to a node's inputs causes a change in the node's output.
-This quantity treats all nodes equally importantly, however, and this is clearly not appropriate in the case of canalizing functions.
-A remedy for this is to use the activity \cite{activities}, of input $k$ on $f_i$, $r_{ik}$, which is the probability that the output of $f_i$ changes if \emph{only} input $k$ changes.
-Presupposing a mapping between the set of \gp that describe $f_i$ and the activities $r_{ik}$ and a suitable semiannealing procedure (both of which we derive below), we can now extend the procedure of Ref. \cite{self} to account for canalizing behavior in analyzing Boolean network stability.